tari-project/tari/RFC/src/RFC-0111_BaseNodeArchitecture.md

 The validation procedures are complex and are thus encapsulated in their own sub-services.
 These services hold references to the blockchain state API, the mempool API, a range proof service and whatever other modules they need to complete their work.
-Each validation module has a single primary method, `validate_xxx()`, which takes in the transaction or block to be validated and carries out the validation logic.
+Each validation module has a single primary method, `validate_xxx()`, which takes in the transaction or block to be validated and returns a future that resolves once the validation task is complete.

 ### Distributed Hash Table (DHT) Service